Good morning, we will move to the first item on the agenda which is the election of chair.

 recognizing that these concerns are still real and active,

-it's particularly in relation to the police,
+particularly in relation to the police,

-and to give Ms Duffy the opportunity to prove
+and to give Ms. Duffy the opportunity

-that she is a responsible license holder.
+to prove that she has a responsible life

-Don't know if I could be of any further assistance at all.
+I don't know if I could be of any further assistance at all.

-Just one if I may, because I don't know the layout of the pub.
+Just one if I may because I don't know the layout of the pub.

-So we have a chap, I'm guessing, living upstairs, and you're saying that I guess his girlfriend
+So we have a chap I'm guessing living upstairs and you're saying that I guess his girlfriend

-possibly was upstairs drinking.
-Do they have direct access to the bar then, or do they
+do they have direct access to the bar then or do they have a separate entrance?

-have a separate entrance.
+A separate entrance.

-So she would have come down and been allowed
+So she would have come down and been allowed to go into the main area, is that correct?

-and through the front door, but there's a normal
+We ejected her, took her through the bar and through the front door, but there's a normal back passage,

-which is what is generally used by my residents.
+back door, and you go round to the front, which is what is generally used by my residents.

 Sorry, I'm still not getting it.